andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 >  Observe what is constant,<br>discover what can **constantly change**

+If we get a sense of what we like, we'll also get a sense of what variables we can bend or break.

 In this case we're going to use `SVG`,  but you could just as easily use plain ol HTML and `div`'s.
 I'm not going to use `canvas` or even Filters because at the end I want a nice vector PDF poster and not a heavy rasterized asset.